TirzahWood/large-data-website/ia/pdd-search.md

 - The page of what you are searching
 - An image of what you are searching
-- If there is nothing that comes up show similar links
+- If there is nothing that comes up show similar options to what you are searching

 ## 2. Medium